tweag/python-nix-flake-template/README.md

 # Python Nix flake template

-Bootstrap a reproducible development environments using Nix for Python.
+Bootstrap a reproducible development environments using Nix for Python, while being able to use a virtual env for fast prototyping.

 ## Requirements